 If you think that adding cranberries to your cat’s mealtimes can help, definitely ask your vet about the best form of cranberries to feed to your cat along with the exact dosage.

-Does your cat like eating cranberries?
-Have you had any experience feeding cranberries to your cat?
+Have you ever fed cranberries to your cat?
+Did your cat like them?
 Tell us all about it in the comments section below!